7 Things Faroe Islanders Love About Faroe Islands Tourism

 Nature enthusiasts are to an increased extent offering tourists tours in nature.
 Tourism is still not huge here so most people have their daytime work but during weekends, vacations and also after work, people love hiking with travellers, doing outdoor activities, inviting tourists for a dinner or showing them cultural sights across the country.

-There are also sceptical voices to the increased tourism and some people are worried about over-tourism especially on the puffin island Mykines during the summer month.
+There are also sceptical voices to the increased tourism and some people are worried about over-tourism especially on one of the puffin isles Mykines Island during the summer month.
 However, they also know that the Faroe Islands still do not have mass tourism at all.
 There is a general understanding among people and authorities wanting the tourism industry to grow sustainably and responsibly.

 Boat in Faroe Islands